billinghamj/fix-es-imports/README.md

 The reason for the use of regex rather than e.g. Babel is because we want to leave every other part of the file exactly as-is, with absolutely no unnecessary changes.

 If you're keen to implement a better approach, please open a PR!

+### JSON modules

+At this stage, using module declarations with non-JS files is [still experimental](https://nodejs.org/api/esm.html#esm_experimental_json_modules) and the syntax for doing this will almost certainly change due to [security issues affecting the web](https://github.com/w3c/webcomponents/issues/839).

+This tool will work with such files if the correct flag is enabled, but you should really look to load these without module declarations until the final syntax is determined.

 ## Support